uptycslabs/uptycs-ci-github-workflow/README.md

 An example of how to run an Uptycs image scan inside a GitHub Workflow.

 # Setup
-1. Get Uptycs Tenant Values: Uptycs Secret, Uptycs Cert, TLS Hostname
+1. Get Uptycs Tenant Values: Uptycs Secret & TLS Hostname
    - Login to your Uptycs tenant and go to 'Integrations and Downloads'

      ![image](https://github.com/uptycslabs/uptycs-ci-github-workflow/assets/49769928/e264b6d8-9c1b-4af4-a835-3911e7e9aa1f)